hmareen/installing-opencl/README.md

 ## Intel
 ### Windows
 _Has anyone tried this?
-I will be testing this out ASAP and update the readme._
+I will be testing this out ASAP and update the readme.
+Still working on it._

 According to [this webpage](https://www.intel.com/content/www/us/en/developer/articles/tool/opencl-drivers.html#proc-graph-section), when scrolling down to "Windows* OS":
 > Intel® Graphics Compute Runtime for OpenCL™ Driver is included with the Intel® Graphics Driver package for Windows* OS.